magentabusiness/magentabusiness.github.io/docs/user-guide/widgets/map-widgets.md

         title: 'Enter widget edit mode and go to the "Overlays" section.
 Switch to the "Circles" tab and click "Add circle".'
     1:
         image: https://img.thingsboard.io/user-guide/widgets/maps/add-circle-2-ce.png
         title: 'Select the entity that will be represented as a circle.
 This can be a device, entity alias, or function.
 Define the key with the coordinates of the circle.
-ThingsBoard will use the "perimeter" key by default to read the circle coordinates from the entity&#39;s attribute.
+IoT Hub will use the "perimeter" key by default to read the circle coordinates from the entity&#39;s attribute.
 If your entity uses a different key name, update it here.
 Click "Apply" — the circle will appear on the map based on the entity&#39;s data.'
     2:
         image: https://img.thingsboard.io/user-guide/widgets/maps/add-circle-3-ce.png
         title: 'The circle has been successfully added to the map.'